Family Governance: Making it Work for Your Family

 Operating Company Update Focus

 A privately held $2 billion family-owned company is run by one of three members of the second generation.
 The other two do not participate in the management or operations of the company but receive an equal share of distributions and proportional ownership.
-Meetings are held quarterly with the siblings to review the company and the financials, but each family line determines how they will educate and train their children in financial management and stewardship.
+Meetings are held quarterly with the siblings to review the company and the financials.
+However, each family line determines how they will educate and train their children in financial management and stewardship.
 One of the three siblings takes advantage of the training available to them through their advisory firm.
 The others do not because they have younger children who are not yet ready for more education and preparation.

 Investment, Trust, and Foundation Focus

-Old Wealth
+Families Managing Old Wealth

-Single Family Office
+Single Family Office Family Governance

 Beyond Lifestyle Management